peternest/django-mymovies-db/README.md

 Copy `src/.env.sample` to `src/.env` and edit the latter according to your configuration.

-Probably you will create virtual environment first:
+Probably you will want to create virtual environment first:
 ```
 $ poetry shell
 ```